MitoZ/ember-restws-samples/README.md

 - Loads environment variables.
 - Initializes the `DataService` with a callback function for closed trades.
 - Configures and creates an instance of `TbWsQueryClientService`.
-- Obtains an authorization token from Keycloak.
+- Obtains an authorization token from your SSO Provider.
 - Connects the WebSocket client using the obtained token.

 ### data.service.js